-Meristem plants are propagated via runners and placed in verification trials (Fig. 5) at GCREC, where performance is evaluated for multiple years.
-The strawberry breeder and the breeding staff regularly monitor the trials to observe any diseases or other problems.
+Meristem plants are propagated via runners and placed in fruiting verification trials (Fig. 5) at GCREC, where performance is evaluated for multiple years.
+The strawberry breeder and the breeding staff regularly monitor the trials to observe any diseases or other visual problems.
 DNA markers are employed along with visual observations to confirm that the plants are true-to-type, meaning that there are no mix-ups or mislabeling of cultivars.
-Only the meristem sources without defects are released to nurseries for further multiplication. and thus more vegetative and slower to flower and fruit than third-generation plants.
-Vegetative characteristics are an advantage in the nursery where runner production, not fruit production, is the goal.
-A single meristem plant can produce about one million plants in a three-year cycle or 20 million plants in a four-year cycle depending on nursery conditions and practices.
+Only the meristem sources without defects are released to nurseries for further multiplication.